 How many people would need to be involved?

-Many conspiracy theories should be ruled out based solely on the number of people who’d have to keep quiet.
+We should be able to rule out many conspiracy theories solely based on the number of people who’d need to keep quiet.

 The conspiracy theory I most love to hate is flat earth.
 I plan to write a post on that one soon [update: so let it be written, so let it be done], and there are probably thousands of ways we know with no doubt that the idea is just ridiculous beyond belief.

-Without even getting into science, though, we can rule out a conspiracy simply because more people would need to be “in on it” than there are people who’ve been duped by it.
+Without even getting into science, though, we can rule out a conspiracy simply because the number of people who are “in on it” would outnumber those who’ve fallen for it.
 That’s a little bit of hyperbole, but not much.

 A mass conspiracy of that level is just not sustainable.
 Just for starters, every astronomer (both amateur and professional), every airline pilot, every sailor, every astronaut, every science teacher, every U.S. president… and that’s just a tiny sample of the people who’d have to be aware that Earth is actually flat and, for some reason, want us to believe otherwise.